spiral/docs/docs/en/framework/container.md

 }
 ```

-if you pass as first callable array value a string `['foo', 'bar']`, so it will be requested from the container.
+if you pass as first callable array value a string `['foo', 'bar']`, it will be requested from the container.

 ```php
 $container->bind('some-job', SomeJob::class);